Why the Alaska Inside Passage Continues to Lead

 What Is the Alaska Inside Passage?

 The Inside Passage is a network of channels, straits, and fjords running between mainland Alaska and outer island chains.
+Because ships travel through protected waters rather than into the open Pacific:

 A significant portion of the route borders the Tongass National Forest, the largest national forest in the United States.
 This temperate rainforest ecosystem contributes to the region’s dense wildlife and dramatic mountain scenery.